-In May 2021, Cend received a written threat of litigation on behalf of a Chinese entity called Lingmed Limited ("Lingmed") claiming Lingmed was entitled to a success fee based on Cend's Collaboration and License Agreement with Qilu Pharmaceuticals.
+In May 2021, Cend received a written threat of litigation on behalf of a Chinese entity called Lingmed Lingmed ("Lingmed") claiming Lingmed was entitled to a success fee based on Cend's Collaboration and License Agreement with Qilu Pharmaceuticals.
 Cend responded by denying that Lingmed is entitled to a success fee under the terms of their agreement.
 In May 2022, Cend was served with a complaint filed by Lingmed in the San Diego County Superior Court, alleging claims for breach of contract, fraud and declaratory relief.
 Cend's response to the complaint was filed on June 6, 2022.
 Lingmed filed an answer to Cend's response on July 11, 2022.
-The court held a case management conference on October 7, 2022, which resulted in a continuance until December 16, 2022.
-On December 16, 2022, the court continued the case management conference until April 7, 2023.
-At the April 7, 2023 case management conference, based on Lingmed reporting that it had not yet been able to effect service on an individually-named defendant through the Hague Convention, the court continued the conference until August 4, 2023.
-The Company denies these allegations and intends to vigorously defend against this claim.
+At a Case Management Conference held on August 4, 2023, the Court set a trial date in the matter for August 2, 2024.
+The Company denies these allegations made by Lingmed and intends to vigorously defend itself.